defi-wonderland/repo-creatooor/README.md

     - [ ] Enable "Require status checks to pass before merging"
     - [ ] Enable "Require branches to be up to date before merging"
     - [ ] Enable "Require signed commits"

-Always remember to add collaborators to teams instead of individual members, since it’s easier to manage.

-## Usage

-To use this repository creator workflow, follow these steps:

-1. Click on the actions button and then click on the "Repo creation" action.
-2. Click on "Run Workflow".
-3. Fill in the mandatory field "Repository name".
-4. If desired, select the "Codeowners" field and/or provide a template owner and a template repository.
-5. Click on "Run Workflow".
-6. After the repository is created, a link to the new repository will be provided.